HTTP-APIs/http-apis.github.io/pages/GSoC-21.md

 ## 1. Build a banking service with Open Risk and Hydra: prototype with hydrus and the agent
 ### Key points
-The Hydra Ecosystem / [Open Risk](https://www.openriskmanagement.com/) project proposal for GSOC2021 aims to guide students to build *a basic REST service as the backend for a hypothetical banking service*.
+The Hydra Ecosystem / [Open Risk](https://www.openriskmanagement.com/) project proposal for GSOC2021 aims to guide students to build *a flexible REST service as the backend for a hypothetical banking service*.
 The use case is a small bank, peer-to-peer lender or asset manager holding a portfolio of loans.
 One or more databases contain data about borrowers, loans, credit risk assessments and other relevant information describing the portfolio. **The technical objective is to create a modern API that will allow other parties (investors, rating agencies, regulators etc.) to gain access to some facets of the portfolio data**, e.g., for due-diligence, valuation or other risk management purposes.

 ### Objectives
 The project will provide Hydra Ecosystem community with: